 How long does therapy last?

-Psychotherapy is generally open ended.
-However, I firmly believe that you must make your own decisions about your therapy.
+Therapy is generally open ended, however it’s your decision about when to begin and ending your therapy.
 You are free to stop therapy at the time you choose.
 I often encounter clients that are concerned about becoming trapped in therapy and I feel this is a very valid concern.
 As such, it is essential and ethical practice to regularly review our work together.
 An important part of my approach is to discuss how you feel your therapy is progressing, making sure our sessions are working for you.
 If you feel a session was unproductive or that you’ve wasted your time, say so!

 What kind of problem can I bring to counselling or therapy?